 Importance of Cyber Law in India

-Types of Cyber crimes
+Types of Cyber Crimes

-Identity theft - When personal information of a person is stolen with the purpose of using their financial resources or to take a loan or credit card in their name then such crime is known as Identity theft.
+- Identity theft - When personal information of a person is stolen with the purpose of using their financial resources or to take a loan or credit card in their name then such a crime is known as Identity theft.

-Cyberterrorism - When a threat of extortion or any kind of harm is being subjected towards a person, organization, group or state, it is known as the crime of Cyber Terrorism.
+- Cyberterrorism - When a threat of extortion or any kind of harm is being subjected towards a person, organization, group or state, it is known as the crime of Cyber Terrorism.
 Generally, it includes the well-planned attack strategies on the Government and corporate computer system.

 Evolution of Cyber Law in India

-To give legal recognition to keeping accounting books in electronic form by bankers as well as other organizations
+- To give legal recognition to keeping accounting books in electronic form by bankers as well as other organizations

 The Indian IT law updated the Reserve Bank of India Act and the Indian Evidence Act.
 With the evolution of cyberlaw, almost all online activities came under scrutiny.
 However, one thing about cyber law is that there are certain areas on which cybercrime laws in India do not apply such as:

-Negotiable Instrument being other than cheque
+- Negotiable Instrument being other than cheque

-Power of Attorney (PoA)
+- Power of Attorney

-The contract for Sale or Conveyance of Immovable Property
+- The contract for Sale or Conveyance of Immovable Property

-Central Government notified documents or transactions.
+- Central Government notified documents or transactions

-The Need of Cyber Laws
+The Need for Cyber Laws

 In the present world which is more tech-savvy, the words cyber law and cyber crimes have also become more sophisticated.
-Internet and technology were launched for research purpose and making the life of humans easy but as the use and number of people on the internet increased the need of cyber law in India was felt.
+Internet and technology were launched for research purposes and making the lives of humans easy but as the use and number of people on the internet increased, the need for cyber laws in India was felt.
 As the nature of the internet is anonymous it is easy to commit cybercrimes.
 Thereby many could misuse this aspect largely.